 Each of the stages above (Figure 2) must be completed annually (with the exception of the independent validation) to support the validity and transparency of the carbon neutral claim.

-Sections 2.3-2.7 describe the requirements of the Product & Service Standard and provide guidance on how to meet those requirements to achieve carbon neutrality.
+guidance on how to meet those requirements to achieve carbon neutrality.

 Certification against the Product & Service Standard can be sought through the Department (Section 3).